MileHacker Logo

 Seasonal Considerations

-Some smaller, family-run businesses or restaurants close for a few weeks in summer (often in August) or around the Christmas and New Year period.
+Some smaller, family-run businesses or restaurants close for a few weeks in summer (often during The month of august) or around the Christmas and New Year period.
 Verify schedules for specific establishments.

 Accessibility Information

-Lille serves to enhance accessibility, though some older areas present difficulties.
+Lille serves to enhance accessibility, however some older regions present difficulties.

 Mobility Access